Prospects always appreciate an opportunity to “see us in action”

 you might find useful, including two full-fledged online courses.

-slides are recordings of Jean-luc's lectures for Stanford's Center
+scientists are recordings of Jean-luc's lectures for Stanford's

-for Teaching and Learning, as part of his yearly speaking tours
+Center for Teaching and Learning, as part of his speaking tours

 of California (Stanford, UC Berkeley, Caltech, UCLA, UCSD, etc.).